bkesterbyld/majestic-velociraptor/src/pages/index.md

         content: >
           Sitewire is a mobile and web solution that allows borrowers to submit draw requests and have your team review and approve them centrally.
-          Lenders using Sitwire have reduced operational costs 50% while turning draws around in 48 hours or less.
+          Lenders using Sitewire have reduced operational costs 50% while turning draws around in 48 hours or less.
 Additionally, it delivers:

           *   Wire and funding automation

-          *   Collaborative borrower document management
+          *   Borrower document management

-          *   Workflows with servicers, note buyers and warehouse lenders
+          *   Collaboration with servicers, note buyers and warehouse lenders

           *   Borrower and neighborhood-level rehab analytics